 - Once all of the cake balls are dipped, refrigerate the candies to set the coating completely, about 20 minutes.
 Take a clean paintbrush and brush some red gel food coloring around the tops of the truffles where the royal icing decorations are.

-- These Bloody Truffles are best served at room temperature, and can be stored in an airtight container in the refrigerator for up to a week.
+- These cake balls are best served at room temperature, and can be stored in an airtight container in the refrigerator for up to a week.